Axway/platform-management-docs/content/en/docs/management_guide/configuring_and_managing_identity_providers/managing_identity_provider_configuration/configuring_an_openid_connect_idp.md

     ![Completed form for adding an OIDC Identity Provider](/Images/oidc_new.png)

 9. Click **Save**.
-A confirmation dialog appears with a message that, once the Identity Provider configuration is verified, all users on that domain will be required to log into the {{% variables/platform_prod_name %}} with their Identity Provider credentials.
+A confirmation dialog appears with a message that, once the Identity Provider configuration is verified, all users on that domain will be required to sign in to the {{% variables/platform_prod_name %}} with their Identity Provider credentials.

     ![Confirm Identity Provider Configuration dialog](/Images/idp_save_configuration.png)